-A region-wide drought throughout the Pacific Northwest has resulted in adverse hydro conditions for PGE and other utilities, with early forecasts indicating hydro conditions significantly below normal.
-In anticipation of the effects of such conditions, PGE began to acquire replacement power resources for the expected shortfall in hydro-based power, incurring substantially higher variable power costs than those contained in the Company's current rates.
+In anticipation of the effects of adverse hydro conditions, PGE began in early 2003 to acquire replacement power resources for the expected shortfall in hydro-based power, incurring substantially higher variable power costs than those included in the Company's current rates.

 On February 11, 2003, PGE filed with the OPUC an Application for Deferral of Hydro Replacement Power Costs, in which the Company requests authorization to defer for later ratemaking treatment increases in power costs incurred from the application date through December 31, 2003.
 The Company's application requests authorization for the deferral of 95% of the difference between actual net variable power costs and those allowed in current rates, with interest accrued at PGE's authorized rate of return.
 As proposed, the deferral would be adjusted for the impact that changes in load would otherwise have on net variable power costs.
-Although the amount of the deferral would be determined over the course of the year, PGE estimates that the amount could range from \$20 million to \$60 million.
+Although the amount of the deferral would be determined over the course of the year, PGE currently estimates that the amount could range from \$15 million to \$30 million.
 The application is currently pending before the OPUC.

-Under the Company's proposed methodology, approximately \$12 million in power costs would have been deferred for future ratemaking treatment in the first half of 2003, of which \$8 million is applicable to the second quarter.
-Such amount was recorded in the first half of 2003 and fully reserved, pending future disposition by the OPUC.
+Under the Company's proposed methodology, approximately \$14 million in power costs would have been deferred for future ratemaking treatment in the first nine months of 2003, of which \$2 million is applicable to the third quarter.
+Such amount was recorded in the first nine months of 2003 and fully reserved, pending future disposition by the OPUC.